 Amitriptyline can change how hungry you feel.
 Some people feel more hungry when they're taking it – others feel less hungry.
 So your weight may change when you first start taking it.

 If you start to have problems with your weight while taking amitriptyline, talk to your doctor or a pharmacist

 Can I drive or ride a bike?

 Some people feel sleepy while they're taking amitriptyline.
-It might be best to stop driving and cycling for the first few days of treatment until you know how this medicine makes you feel.
+It is best to stop driving and cycling for the first few days of treatment until you know how this medicine makes you feel.

 Antidepressants like amitriptyline are just one of several ways to treat nerve pain or prevent migraine.
 Other treatments include: